tjd1234/cmpt225summer2023/assignments/a5/README.md

 ## Differences from Assignment 1

 You can think of the AVL tree as storing the words in alphabetical order.
-So, the tie-breaking rule for the `most_frequent()` is if two, or more, words tie for the most frequent, then return the word that comes first alphabetically.
+So, the tie-breaking rule for the `most_frequent()` is to return the word that comes first alphabetically.

-Also, the `is_sorted()` method should should return `true` if the AVL tree is a BST (binary search tree), and `false` otherwise.
-If ever your AVL tree is not a BST, then you have a serious problem!
+Also, the `is_sorted()` method should return `true` if the AVL tree is a BST (binary search tree), and `false` otherwise.
+In a working version of this assignment it should always return `true`: if ever your AVL tree is not a BST, then you have a serious problem!